plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Player Card Zones/PlayerCardZones.md

 <!-- insert example here -->

-When there are no more cards in a Player's Deck, that Player shuffles their Discard into their Deck.
-Then they gain Exhausted.

 A Player cannot look through the cards in their Deck nor change the order of the cards in their Deck.

 ## Discard